Burn injuries are costly, terrifying, and usually, take an extremely long time to heal.

 HOW ARE PROPERTY OWNERS OBLIGATED TO PROTECT THE PUBLIC?

-Homeowners, landlords, and other building and property owners in Massachusetts are legally obligated ensure that their properties are reasonably safe.
+Homeowners, landlords, and other building and property owners in Massachusetts are legally obligated to ensure that their properties are reasonably safe.

 That obligation may include the installation and maintenance of fire alarm systems, fire suppression systems, fire extinguishers, and properly operating smoke detectors.

 Some states have even established laws that forbid the use of upholstered furniture on commercial properties unless the furniture is flame resistant.